tdunning/log-synth/README.md

       ]
     }

+Normally a `sequence` produces arrays of result whose length is randomly chosen from an exponential distribution.
+If you set the `lengthDistribution` parameter instead of the `length` parameter, then you can control how the length is chosen.
+Somewhat confusingly, if you set `lengthDistribution` to a constant you get lists with the same length every time.
+Here are some examples:

+    {
+      // generates lists with exactly 5 samples each "name": "fixed-length",
+      "class":"sequence",
+      "lengthDistribution":5
+      "base": ...
+    }

+    {
+      // generates lists with 5-10 samples in each "name": "fixed-length",
+      "class":"sequence",
+      "lengthDistribution":{"class":"integer", "min":5, "max":10},
+      "base": ...
+    }

 **`ssn`** - Samples somewhat realistic SSN's

 A social security number (SSN) has fields `ssn`, `state`, `description` and `type`.
 The `ssn` field is what you might expect.
 The